Theory of quantum system certification: a tutorial

 The operator $\tw_\mu: \M(\mathbb C^d) \to \M(\mathbb C^d)$, $\mathcal X \mapsto \EE_{U \sim \mu}[ \mc U \mc X \mc U^\ad ]$ appearing in \eqref{eq:RB:convolution2Design} is the so-called \emph{(channel) twirling map} and appears in different contexts in quantum information.
 If we write out the twirling map with the individual unitaries it reads

-It becomes apparent that $\tw_\mu$ is related to second moment operator $\mo^{(2)}_\mu$, \eqref{eq:moment_op}, by simple vector space isomorphisms.
+It becomes apparent that $\tw_\mu$ is related to second moment operator $\mo^{(2)}_\mu$ from Eq.~\eqref{eq:moment_op} by a simple vector space isomorphisms.
 Recall that for a unitary $2$-design $\mu$ Proposition~\ref{prop:invariant_operators_k2} gives us an explicit description of $\mo^{(2)}_\mu$.
-We can simply track the isomorphism to derive the following convenient expression.
+We can track the isomorphism to derive the following convenient expression.

 \begin{theoremblock}[label={thm:channel-twirling}]{Twirling of channels \cite{Niel02,EmeAliZyc05}} Let $\X \in \M(\CC^d)$ be trace-preserving and $\mu$ be a unitary $2$-design.
 Then